 Information Architecture (Web Practice)

 In the domain of software development for human engagement, information architecture is the function that provides the conceptual “blueprint” for application user interfaces.
-This is achieved by defining and maintaining a relation-based model of the concepts, content, and situational factors that influence sustainable human interaction with technology.
+This is achieved by defining and maintaining a model of the concepts, content, and situational factors that influence sustainable human interaction with technology.